 Save the build job, and choose the option to Build with Parameters.
 Accept the defaults, and click the Build button.
 The default values should be echoed in the console output.

 Change the default values, and run the parameterized Jenkins build example once again.
 Notice how the updated values are echoed in the console output.

 Let the program generate Javadoc

-To use the variables in a more meaningful way, this Jenkins parameterized build example will incorporate Git, GitHub and the Java Development Kit's (JDK) Javadoc utility.
+To use the variables in a more meaningful way, this Jenkins parameterized build example with String and Boolean parameters will incorporate Git, GitHub and the Java Development Kit's (JDK) Javadoc utility.
 The first portion of this Jenkins parameterized build example had no prerequisites other than a working Jenkins installation.
 The remainder of this Jenkins tutorial requires the Git plug-in and the JDK's bin directory on the computer's system path.